lokenjon/matrix_analysis_policy/README.md

-# Privacy Policy for Matrix Analysis App
+# Privacy Policy for Acupuncture Tools App

 ## 1. Introduction
-This Privacy Policy explains how the Matrix Analysis app ("we", "us", or "our") collects, uses, and protects information when you use our mobile application (the "App").
-The App is designed for acupuncturists who follow Dr. Tan methodologies and does not collect or store personal user data.
+This Privacy Policy explains how the Acupuncture Tools app ("we", "us", or "our") collects, uses, and protects information when you use our mobile application (the "App").
+The App is designed for acupuncturists who use Dr. Tan methodologies, Five Element acupuncture or standard TCM.
+It does not collect or store personal user data.

 ## 2. Information We Collect
 The App uses Google Firebase Analytics to collect anonymous usage data and crash reports.
 This includes: